eZmaxinc/eZmax-SDK-csharp/docs/ObjectEzsignfolderApi.md

 <a id="ezsignfolderdisposev1"></a>
 # **EzsignfolderDisposeV1**
-> EzsignfolderDisposeV1Response EzsignfolderDisposeV1 (int pkiEzsignfolderID, Object body)
+> CommonResponse EzsignfolderDisposeV1 (int pkiEzsignfolderID, Object body)

 Dispose the Ezsignfolder